DBpackage/GraphDTA-DTI/README.md

 if len(sys.argv)>3:
     cuda_name = "cuda:" + str(int(sys.argv[3]))
 ```
- The last argument is for the model mode 0/1 for classification and regression, respectively;
+ The last argument is for the model mode 0 / 1 for 'classification' and 'regression', respectively;

 This returns the model and result files for the modelling achieving the best MSE/AUC for testing data throughout the training.
 For example, it returns two files regression_model_GATNet_davis.model and regression_result_GATNet_davis.csv when running regression model with GATNet on Davis data.
 And if you do it with classification model, it returns two files classification_model_GATNet_davis.model and classification_result_GATNet_davis.csv.

 ### 3. Train a prediction model with validation dataset
+!
+My method is slightly different from original GraphDTA.
+!
+They split train/test data into train/valid/test during running training, but our method explicitly needs train/valid/test.pt for running.

 In "3.
 Train a prediction model", a model is trained on training data and chosen when it gains the best MSE for valid data.

 As I mentioned above, simply make three csv files('{bindingdb}_train.csv', '{bindingdb}_valid.csv and '{bindingdb}_test.csv'.) with same format